The command line interface (CLI) is a collection of node scripts that make quick work of creating the skeleton for new components and

 The Angular CLI may report the following message when generating the component project:

 Unable to find "@angular/cli" in devDependencies.
-Please take the following steps to avoid issues: "npm install --save-dev @angular/cli@latest"
+Please take the following steps to avoid issues: "npm install --save-dev @angular/[email protected]"

 Please ignore this message and note that your generated component project will already depend on the CLI, while your Finsemble seed project should not.

-The following command creates a boilerplate for your microservice:
+The following command creates a boilerplate for your desktop service:

 > finsemble-cli add service <yourServiceName> --create-client=true